beloglazov/arch-xmonad-zsh/README.md

 # Installation

-First of all, you need to clone the repository of oh-my-zsh to your home directory:

- > git clone git://github.com/robbyrussell/oh-my-zsh.git ~/.oh-my-zsh

-Then, you need to clone this repository to any directory you want:
+First of all, you need to clone this repository to any directory you want:

 > git clone git@github.com:beloglazov/arch-xmonad-zsh.git